-No, but if you have been referred by your manager and you choose not to consent to a report being sent, we will send a letter telling the referring manager this.
-In this situation your manager will have to make decisions regarding you without our advice or recommendations, which may have an impact on you and your position at work.
+No, but if you have been referred by your manager and you choose not to consent to a report being sent, we will send an email telling the referring manager this.
+In this situation, your manager will have to make decisions regarding you without our advice or recommendations, which may have an impact on you and your position at work.

 Does anyone else see the report?

 Provided you consent, we will usually copy the report to Human Resources, so that they can assist your manager and to ensure that our advice is documented in your records.

 What will be said in the report to my manager?